What Is Addiction? Causes, Symptoms & Evidence-Based Treatment

-Taking the substance may begin as a social experience, but it often turns into escalating use and physical dependence.
+Taking the substance may begin as a social experience, like at a party or music festival, but it often turns into escalating use and physical dependence.
 Many people abuse substances in an excessive way, but the most severe SUDs are called addictions.

 Drugs like tobacco, alcohol, marijuana, cocaine, heroin, and even some prescription drugs can change the brain’s structure and chemistry.
 This means it is more difficult to quit taking the substance because the presence of the drug begins to manage the release of certain brain chemicals like serotonin or dopamine, so the individual feels like they need to take the substance again in order to feel normal.
 This can lead to changes in behavior, cognition, and memory.

 Many drugs also harm other parts of the body, like the lungs, heart, liver, kidneys, and digestive system.